saberland/saber/website/pages/docs/markdown-features.md

 ### Excerpt

-Excerpt is an optional summary or description of a page, you can set it via page attributes:
+Excerpt is an optional summary or description of a page, you can set it via front matter:

 ```markdown {highlightLines:[3]}
 ---